 Co-Principal Investigator at the Mechanobiology Institute, and Professor at the Institut Jacques Monod, Université Paris Diderot & CNRS, France.
-The Ladoux lab studies the cooperation between adhesion, biomechanical, and biochemical, signalling, for the biochemical signaling for the adapatation of living organisms to changes in their
+The Ladoux lab biochemical signaling for the adapatation of living organisms to changes in their the Mechanobiology Institute, and Assistant Professor Biological Sciences, NUS.
+The Toyama lab uses interdisciplinary techniques, such as imaging, gene manipulation, and biophysical modeling to extract mechanical signatures from cell and tissue